- Choose from a range of volunteer projects in Cambodia

 You should arrange for your flights to arrive into Siem Reap International Airport (airport code REP) on your programme start date and depart on your programme end date.

 To arrange your flights, contact our fantastic flights team on 01892 277037 or email them at [email protected] They will be able to search for the best flight offers to your chosen destinations, so you can plan and organise your trip in one place.
 Just make sure you give them your full name, as stated in your passport, along with your chosen departure dates, return dates, and any other details you want to include.

 The minimum age for this programme is 18 years.
 You may be volunteering with people who are different ages to yourself.

 A current DBS check is required to participate in this programme, we can assist you with this so please contact us for details.
 You will be required to take a hard copy of your DBS check with you when you travel to Cambodia for this programme.

 You will need a visa to enter Cambodia.
 You can obtain a visa online before travelling or on arrival at the airport (where you will need to pay the 30USD fee).
 If you are planning on extending your stay it is your responsibility to ensure that you have a valid visa for the duration of your stay, or obtain any necessary visa extensions while you are in Cambodia.
-Alternatively it is also possible to obtain an e-visa for Cambodia, this can be applied for online.
+Alternatively, it is also possible to obtain an e-visa for Cambodia, this can be applied for online.